-The Watpo Thai Traditional Medical and Massage School, also spelled as Wat Pho, is unquestionably the most famous Thai Traditional Medicine institute in the world.
-The school is closely connected to the Wat Pho temple and located in the heart of Thailand, in the old center of Bangkok near the Wat Pho temple grounds.
+The Watpo Thai Traditional Medical and Massage School, also spelled as Wat Pho or Wat Po, is unquestionably the most famous Thai Traditional Medicine institute in the world.
+The school is closely connected to the Wat Pho temple, located in the heart of Thailand, in the old center of Bangkok near the Wat Pho temple grounds.

-At the Wat Pho temple grounds you’ll find the Watpo Massage Centre where the general public can get a variety of massage sessions (Thai Massage, Thai Foot massage, Thai Oil massage, Thai Facial massage, and so on) and in addition, every morning of the week at 08:00 AM, there’s a free Reusi Dat Ton (Thai Yoga) workshop offered to the public which takes about 45 minutes.
+At the Wat Pho temple grounds you’ll find the Watpo Massage Centre where the general public can receive a variety of massage sessions, such as Thai Massage, Thai Foot Massage, Thai Oil Massage, Thai Facial Massage, and so on, and in addition, every morning of the week at 08:00 AM, there’s the possibility of joining a free Reusi Dat Ton (aka Thai Yoga) public workshop that takes about 45 minutes.

 The Wat Pho Thai Medical and Massage School was opened in 1955 inside the Wat Pho temple grounds.
-It is the first Thai Medical School with approval of the Thai Ministry of Education.
-Today however, the school isn’t located at the Wat Pho temple any longer (only the Wat Pho Massage services), but a few blocks away in the same area.
-Moreover, the Watpo Massage school (now part of the Chetawan Health Group) has several school branches and massage service clinics in and around Bangkok and a school branch in Chiang Mai.
+It was the first Thai Medical School with approval of the Thai Ministry of Education.

-Currently, the Watpo medical massage school and its branches offer the following training, courses & workshops (note that each branch may offer different Thai Bodywork modalities):
+At any rate, currently, the Watpo Medical Massage School and its branches offer the following training, courses, and workshops (note that each branch may offer different Thai healing arts and bodywork modalities):